 Industrial control systems (ICS) have always been a major part of IIoT.
 According to Deloitte, these systems have been connected to the IT infrastructure for years, providing remote connectivity for real-time data and remote support.
 The abundance of inexpensive, off-the-shelf edge computing capabilities today has made it easy to analyze this rich data for operational insights and competitive advantage.
 However, data collection and processing right at the edge comes with its own set of challenges and the convergence has led to expanded attack surfaces.

 In larger installations, the devices in one role do not need the ability to directly communicate with those in another.
 For both security and management, the ability to segment the network is needed to allow fine-grain control of device interconnection.
-For example: the equipment on the manufacturing floor must be isolated from the rolling stock.
+For example, the equipment on the manufacturing floor must be isolated from the rolling stock.

-Devices with different connectivity providers and changing IP addresses will require constant upkeep, which is difficult and exposes them to cyberattack.
-While enterprise edge networks contain legacy objects, sensors, and actuators, the traditional data center-based security approaches do not work well for dispersed objects and often lead enterprises to scale back adoption of edge computing.
+Devices with different connectivity providers and changing IP addresses will require constant upkeep, which is difficult and exposes them to cyberattacks.
+While enterprise edge networks contain legacy objects, sensors, and actuators, the traditional data center-based security approaches do not work well for dispersed objects and often lead enterprises to scale back the adoption of edge computing.

 MQTT & CoAP : Message Queuing Telemetry Transport (MQTT) and Constrained Application Protocol (CoAP) are two of the most popular publish-subscribe machine-to-machine (M2M) protocols.
 Both are very easy to use, adaptable and lightweight protocols suitable for effectively connecting a large array of devices over the Internet, and are specifically designed for resource-constrained, M2M use cases (e.g. low power, high latency, limited bandwidth).

-However these come with their own risks and pitfalls.
-A report from Trend Micro (12/2018) deeply emphasizes M2M security vulnerabilities, highlighting how attackers have been able to locate exposed servers and brokers to leak over 200 million MQTT and 19 million CoAP messages, which could then be weaponized for industrial espionage, DoS and targeted attacks.
+However, these come with their own risks and pitfalls.
+A report from Trend Micro (12/2018) deeply emphasizes M2M security vulnerabilities, highlighting how attackers have been able to locate exposed servers and brokers to leak over 200 million MQTT and 19 million CoAP messages, which could then be weaponized for industrial espionage, DoS, and targeted attacks.

 Traditional VPN Models : Legacy VPN models also lack the flexibility and the ability to scale to meet machine builders’ specific needs with secure inbound remote access.